d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 If our labels truly were related to the input data by a simple affine transformation, then this approach would be sufficient.
-But linearity (in affine transformations) is a *strong* assumption.
+However, linearity (in affine transformations) is a *strong* assumption.

 ### Limitations of Linear Models